LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/studios/toy-warehouse/README.md

 # Studio: Toy Warehouse

-You work for a toy warehouse management company that sorts each toy by the first letter of its name, but keeps everything with the same first letter in a list.
+You work for a toy warehouse management company.
+You've got a lot of toys in your warehouse, and so it is important to keep an organized list of your inventory.
+Your company's organizational system is to sort each toy by the first letter of its name.

 So, for example, if your current inventory contained:
 * Slinky